sahiljhawar/nbody/README.md

+> [!IMPORTANT]
+> I am rejected for the position.
+However, if anyone reading this, please hire me, I am still available for work.

 # Direct N-body Simulation

 This project implements a direct N-body simulation using C++ or JAX as computing backend and Python.
 This project is developed as my submission for the role of Software Engineer at Leiden University.